hexSophia/TNSQLI/README.md

 ## Legal Disclaimer
 This project is intended for **educational purposes only**.
 The use of this code against any system without explicit permission is strictly prohibited.
 The author assumes no liability for misuse.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss potential improvements.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- Inspired by real-world security challenges in SOAP APIs.
-- Thanks to the cybersecurity community for their continuous effort in making systems more secure.